ithailevi/expert/README.md

 To begin working with Expert.js you must first create a Domain object.
 Concepts and Relations are part of a Domain.
 You can separate different semantic networks using different Domains.
-The Concept and Relation objects are mear references.
+The Concept and Relation objects are mere references.

 ```javascript
 var domain   = expert.Domain(),